dgwarlug47/notes2/content/blog/Messi3/story.md

 - 2 - 2
 - Comeca com o Messi perdendo a bola o gol da franca
 - Me lembrou os fiascos anteriores de Messi no barcelona, estava se pintando um clima horrivel, apagoes assim como contra a roma e o liverpool pelo barcelona
+- [MYTAKE] For me this feels like the downside of all we ever knew by the head and the heart, so much effort, years and years of wait so many lost games, 15 years of football for all to be lost due to one penalty.
+How could that be possible?
+Why would god do that to us.
+This is a tipping point in the history of football, will he Messi be forever remembered as the GOAT, high up there with Pele and Maradona or will he be remembered for a joke international career

 ![alt text](image-62.png)